Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 • Advanced code generation for complex system architectures

 Key Advantage: Flagship performance that was previously cost-prohibitive (Claude Opus 4.1 at $15/$75) is now economically viable for a much broader range of applications.
-The 67% price reduction makes Opus 4.5 competitive with mid-tier models from other providers while delivering superior reasoning capabilities.
+The 67% price reduction combined with standard-price 1M context makes Opus 4.6 competitive with mid-tier models from other providers while delivering superior reasoning capabilities.

-Claude Sonnet 4.5 ($3 input / $15 output per million tokens) is the optimal choice for most production AI applications.
+Claude Sonnet 4.6 ($3 input / $15 output per million tokens) is the optimal choice for most production AI applications.
 It strikes the ideal balance between advanced intelligence, processing speed, and cost efficiency.
-For developers building intelligent agents, RAG systems, or complex automation workflows, Sonnet 4.5 delivers flagship-adjacent performance at a sustainable price point.
+Like Opus 4.6, Sonnet 4.6 includes the full 1 million token context window at standard pricing.
+For developers building intelligent agents, RAG systems, or complex automation workflows, Sonnet 4.6 delivers flagship-adjacent performance at a sustainable price point.

 Best For: